zaykoK/hydrus-react/README.md

 1. Export files you want to have transcoded versions making sure they keep their hydrus hash as a filename.
 This happens by default when drag and dropping them from hydrus window.
 2. Use image converter of your choice to create a smaller version of a file.
-Personally I use ImageMagick converting image files to WebP and gifs (especially large ones >100MB) using google's gif2webp
+Personally I use ImageMagick converting image files to WebP and gifs (especially large ones >100MB) using Google's gif2webp
 2. Make sure that gifs are encoded into webp not webm format as then the file type mismatch will prevent displaying of them in hydrus-react
 3. This should give you output that keeps the file name (hash) with changed file extension.